-- All information related to a treatment for a person served is considered PHI.
+- 1. All information related to a treatment for a person served is considered PHI.
 This information can only be accessed and shared with those who have a "need to know" while performing duties related to treatment, payment, and healthcare operations. - No information concerning the person served may be used, disclosed, or discussed outside of the agency unless specifically authorized by the person served, permitted and/or required by federal or Michigan law.
-The agency's policies address these requirements and should be adhered to by all persons working for LCCMH. - 3.
-Employees who fail to comply with the policies of LCCMH or with the requirements of state and federal privacy regulations will be subject to disciplinary action, up to and including termination. - 4.
-All HIPAA and privacy related sanctions will be documented in the employee's personnel file.
+The agency's policies address these requirements and are adhered to by all persons working for LCCMH. - Employees who fail to comply with the policies of LCCMH or with the requirements of state and federal privacy regulations are subject to disciplinary action, up to and including termination. - 4.
+All HIPAA and privacy related sanctions are documented in the employee's personnel file.